eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 communication setup but does not actually participate in the communication between the publisher and the subscriber.
 RouDi can be thought of as the switchboard operator of iceoryx.
 One of his other major tasks is the setup of the shared memory, which the applications use for exchanging payload data.
 Sometimes referred to as daemon, RouDi manages the shared memory and is responsible for the service discovery, i.e. enabling subscribers to find topics offered by publishers.
 It also keeps track of all applications which have initialized a runtime and are hence able to use publishers or subscribers.
-To view the available command line options call `iox-roudi --help`.
+To view the available command line options call `$ICEORYX_ROOT/build/iox-roudi --help`.

 ### Runtime